library(tidymodels)

 Building Models in R with tidymodels

-framework provides a cohesive set of packages for modeling and machine learning in R, following tidyverse principles.
+The tidymodels framework provides a cohesive set of packages for modeling and machine learning in R, following tidyverse principles.
 In this post, we’ll build a realistic credit scoring model using tidymodels.

 Credit scoring models are used by financial institutions to assess the creditworthiness of borrowers.
 These models predict the probability of default (failure to repay a loan) based on borrower characteristics and loan attributes.
 A good credit scoring model should effectively discriminate between high-risk and low-risk borrowers, be well-calibrated, and provide interpretable insights.